dengpeng/gram/README.md

 * **Content type** of response (e.g. application/json, text/html)
 * **Response Body**
 * **Delay** (psuedo delay before the response is delivered, in millisecond)

+The defined response body can contain SpringEL expressions which will be parsed and evaluated in the web request context, where some attributes like `timeStamp`, `queryParams` and `remoteAddress` are accessible.

 Moreover, an end point definition can be toggled active/inactive.
 Among multiple definitions with the same path/method combination, only one definition can be activated.